informationcake/mosaicking-SWARP/README.md

 SDSS data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.

-Run the get-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website. https://dr12.sdss.org/mosaics/
+Run the get-sdss-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website. https://dr12.sdss.org/mosaics/
 There are small and large versions in this repository.

 Then to create the mosaic, run the J*.sh script from inside the container.